ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 sudo cpan -i Statistics::Distributions
 {% endhighlight %}

-* Step 5: To make Pirana work again, the only thing you need to do is re-install XQuartz, download [here](http://xquartz.macosforge.org/landing/)
+__Step 5__: To make Pirana work again, the only thing you need to do is re-install XQuartz, download [here](http://xquartz.macosforge.org/landing/)

 That's all, folks!